stefano-meschiari/stefano-meschiari.github.io/resume.md

 <div class="ui divider"></div>

 ### Technical Skills
-* **Machine Learning**: Building supervised & unsupervised classification and regression pipelines via state of the art and custom algorithms; devising high-performance statistical and numerical methods; time series analysis and forecasting; architecting high-volume ETL and machine learning pipelines.
+* **Machine Learning**: Building supervised & unsupervised classification and regression pipelines via state of the art and custom algorithms; devising high-performance statistical and numerical methods that run in production clusters; time series analysis and forecasting; architecting high-volume ETL and machine learning pipelines.
 * **Software engineering**: Building projects from prototypes to production using R, Scala, Python, JavaScript, Java, and C. Experienced in using SQL.
 Experienced in building functional front-end prototypes.
 * **Soft skills**: Cross-team collaboration, project management, and leadership; mentoring and advising.